AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

 **Software installation:**

-* You will need the BASH shell
+* You will need the BASH shell.
+This is the basic of automating almost anything, so is useful to have on your computer.

   * Linux: Open the Terminal application and type: ``bash``
   * MacOS: Open the Terminal application and type: ``bash``